JonathanSalwan/Kaminou-Kernel/README.md

 Kaminou Kernel
 ==============

-Juste a another kernel from scratch who's not finished...
+Just another (unfinished) kernel from scratch...
-Normally I had not want to release this project, but he is dying in a folder.
-This project was just for understanding how works the kernel.
+At first I didn't plan on releasing this project, but it's dying in a directory.
+This project was just for understanding how the kernel works.

 The kernel works only for x86 32 bits.